Search

 Schizachyrium scoparium

-An upright and clump forming native grass with spiky blades of blue or green.
-Wispy silvery flowers occur in late summer, followed by a spectacular display of fall color changing from green and orange to deep burgundy.
+An upright and clump forming native grass with spiky blades of blue and green.
+Wispy silvery flowers bloom in late summer, followed by a spectacular display of fall color changing from green and orange to deep burgundy.
 Remains attractive as an architectural feature through winter.

 Height